 I stocked the food cupboards, rearranged the apartment's furniture to suit my needs and literally lived, breathed and slept my project for seven whole days.
 I took my sketch pad and pencils providing a creative activity for my downtime and a reading book.

 I managed to plan, research and write during my retreat time which now, that I'm home, becomes the backbone of my focus over the next few weeks.

-I have previously attended writing retreats organised by authors: Alison May, Julie Cohen and Roman Coleman which have been three day affairs with other writers - which have a structured routine of workshops, one to one appraisals and plenty of interaction with other authors.
+I have previously attended writing retreats organised by authors: Alison May, Julie Cohen and Rowan Coleman which have been three day affairs with other writers - which have a structured routine of workshops, one to one appraisals and plenty of interaction with other authors.
 My solo retreat might seem extreme, it might sound indulgent but other writers may find they benefit from a little bit of 'author time' away from daily life.

 Publication days are exciting there is no denying that but today, the eve of publication is also special to me.
 Today, is the final day when myself and a handful of people (editors, proofreaders, bloggers and reviewers) know the story whilst the readers are kept waiting.
-From tomorrow onwards, the story is free available to anyone who wishes to invest their time in reading my latest novel.
+From tomorrow onwards, the story is freely available to anyone who wishes to invest their time in reading my latest novel.
 From midnight tonight the ebook will download onto various tablet devices and the story will be out in the big wide world.
 In the morning the paperback deliveries will begin arriving and I will be sent lots of wonderful photographs of readers with their new book.